A Survey of Graph Transformers: Architectures, Theories and Applications: Architectures

 \subsection{Multi-level Graph Tokenization}

-In the realm of GTs, tokenization plays a crucial role in transforming graph data into a sequential format for processing by Transformer architectures.
+In the realm of GTs, tokenization plays a crucial role in transforming graph data into a sequential format for processing by Transformers.
 Distinguished from conventional text-based Transformers where tokenization is trivial, graph data presents unique challenges due to its structural complexity.
-This section explores four distinct levels of tokenization in GTs from fine-grained to coarse-grained level, i.e., node-level, edge-level, hop-level, and subgraph-level tokenization.
+This section explores four distinct levels of tokenization in GTs from fine-grained to coarse-grained levels, i.e., node-level, edge-level, hop-level, and subgraph-level tokenization.